Day 1: Phnom Penh to Battambang

 Day 2: Battambang Day Tour

-We will see the sites in and around Battambang: we can take a short ride on the famous Bamboo Train, see Khmer noodles being made in a village, see sticky rice being cooked slowly over an open fire, visit Banan Temple (started building in 1050 and finished in 1218 by two different kings), Ek Phnom Temple (11th century with a modern pagoda next to it), and Phnom Sampeou Mountain (beautiful views, 3 natural caves and a temple on top).
-We will end our day at the bat caves where we can see thousands of bats leaving to hunt for food at dusk.
+Day 2 in Battambang, we are going to see the sites around Battambang, such as, the famous Bamboo Train, the Khmer noodles is made by the local villagers, tasting the bamboo sticky rice, which starting to cook early in the morning over hours with the fire.
+Next stop is visiting The Ek Phnom Temple (11th century with a modern pagoda next to it).
+Therefore, after short break at the hotel in the afternoon, we are going to visit Banan Temple (started building in 1050 and finished in 1218 by two different kings), and Phnom Sampeou Mountain (beautiful views, 3 natural caves and a temple on top).
+We will end our day at the bat caves where we can see millions of bats flying out of the cave to hunt for food at dusk.
+Driving back to hotel at the end of our day.

-We will leave Sa Em District and drive to Siem Reap.
+Sa Em District and drive to Siem Reap.
 Along the way, we will see some temples, such as Koh Ker, which was built by Jayavaraman IV in the 10th century and was built as a 7-layer stupa to honor the god of happiness, Treypuvanesvara.
 We will also see Beng Mealea Temple, built in the early 12th century and located in the jungle on the way to Siem Reap town.
-After lunch at a local restaurant, we will go to see a floating village called Kampong Khleang and take a boat ride around.
+This trip should arrive at the hotel around 5 pm.

 Day 6: Small Circle Tour of Temples